Learn how to grow a Kombucha SCOBY from scratch so you can brew your own delicious, gut-friendly kombucha at home and reap the health benefits!

 Kombucha is a delicious drink that’s a combination of something sweet and tangy – it’s so easy to fall in love with.
 One of the biggest problems though is that once you do happen to fall in love with it, you realize that your habit can get pretty expensive.

-Our kids go wild for kombucha and we can’t keep it readily available.
+My kids go wild for kombucha and I can’t keep it readily available.
 If there is one bottle left, they all fight over who gets it and I have seen them actually pour one bottle into four cups just to ‘split’ the kombucha that’s left so everyone gets a fair amount.

 Which is totally fair – right? ?